mozilla/uniffi-rs/docs/manual/src/udl/ext_types.md

 *Note: The facility described in this document is not yet available for all foreign language bindings.*

-UniFFI supports refering to types defined outside of the UDL file.
+UniFFI supports referring to types defined outside of the UDL file.
 These types must be
 either:

 1) A locally defined type which [wraps a UniFFI primitive type](./custom_types.md).